g3orgs/ESP32-KeyMaster/README.md

 # ESP32-KeyMaster

-A customizable keyboard shortcut device based on ESP32.
-This project allows you to create custom keyboard shortcuts using two buttons and configure them through a web interface.
+A customizable keyboard shortcut device based on the ESP32-S3 Mini.
+This project allows you to create custom keyboard shortcuts using two buttons and configure them through a web interface. 🎮✨

 ## Features